-Rent increments are practically inevitable for landlords due to the ever-changing dynamics of the real estate sector.
-Unfortunately, these changes to the rent cannot be implemented with due diligence.
-A rent increase letter is one way of ensuring landlords are compliant with the procedure for increasing rent.
+A letter for rent increase is one way of ensuring landlords are compliant with the procedure for increasing rent.
 It is written to relay this information to the tenants and acts as a formal notification to the tenants.

 Rent is ordinarily increased between 2-5% of the current rent.
 The letter is primarily used for month-to-month rental agreements, and it can only be used with standard (fixed) leases if the lease is near its expiration.
 If the proper procedures and regulations are followed, the landlord can increase rent without negotiation, and they ought to be aware that tenants can accept or reject the changes.

-A rent increase letter to tenant is a formal letter used by landlords to communicate to tenants about an increment in their rent.
+It is a formal letter used by landlords to communicate to tenants about an increment in their rent.
 It serves as a formal notification to renters of the increment and must be issued in accordance with the terms of the lease and applicable state/local tenant laws.
 However, it is typically sent between 30 to 60 days or an applicable state notice period before the existing lease ends.

-A rent increase letter is alternatively referred to as:
+It is alternatively referred to as:

 - Rent Increase Notice